pactus-project/pactus.org/website/learn/basic/block.md

 ## What Is Block?

 Blocks contain a header, a certificate for the previous block and transactions.
-Each block in Zarb has a unique [certificate](./certificate.md) that is signed by committee members.
+Each block in Pactus has a unique [certificate](./certificate.md) that is signed by committee members.
 A block will be committed if it has a valid certificate.
 Blocks are immutable and any changes in the block will invalidate the certificate.